GrzechuG/ClamDock/README.md

 # DockerDefender 🛡️🔍
-**A Malware Scanner for running Docker Containers**
+**A Host-Based Malware Scanner for Running Docker Containers**

 ## 📖 Overview
-DockerDefender is a security tool designed to scan actively running Docker containers for malware.
-It integrates with **ClamAV** to detect threats in containerized environments and supports:
+DockerDefender is a security tool that runs on the **host system**, scanning actively running Docker containers for malware **from outside the containerized environment**.
+It integrates with **ClamAV** to detect threats in containers without needing to run inside them.
+Key features include:
-- **Full container scans**
+- **Full container scans** from the host system
-- **Real-time monitoring** of new files
+- **Real-time monitoring** of new files inside containers
 - **Automatic removal** of detected malware
 - **Database tracking** of container file changes
 - **Popup alerts** for malware detection

 ## 🎯 Features
-✅ Scans all running containers for malware
+✅ Scans all running containers for malware **from the host system**
+✅ Runs **outside of containers** for enhanced security
 ✅ Supports **ClamAV** (`clamscan` or `clamdscan`) for detection
 ✅ Tracks newly created files inside containers
 ✅ Periodic monitoring for continuous security
 ✅ Optional **automatic deletion** of infected files
 ✅ SQLite database for tracking scanned files
 ✅ Popup alerts for immediate threat notifications

 ---